ShubhankarKulkarni/Data-Carving/README.md

 # DataCarving
- This is a python script that carves files from a disk image based on magit numbers.
+ This is a python script that carves files from a disk image based on magic numbers.
 It supports nested files.